thigg/sailing-to-coffee/README.md

 # Proof-of-Concept for backing Sailfish QT apps with Java

 This project tries to find a way to make Java available as a language for SailfishOS apps.
-It currently links a graal native image with a QT 5.6 app.
+This is done by compiling a java library to a native shared library and then this library is included by the qt app.

 _aarch64 devices only_